All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What if I have no appetite at all?

 Some patients, especially at higher doses, experience very low appetite.
-It is important to eat at least 1,200 calories (women) or 1,500 calories (men) daily.
+It's important to eat at least 1,200 calories (women) or 1,500 calories (men) daily.
 Liquid calories (protein shakes, smoothies) are easier to consume when solid food is unappealing.
 Skipping meals entirely is counterproductive and can lead to muscle loss and nutritional deficiencies.

 Can I follow keto while on oral semaglutide?